Superjomn/dotspy/README.md

 - **Operator Overloading**: Use `>>` for edge creation (`node1 >> node2`)
 - **Styling**: reusable style objects that can be merged and applied via context managers
 - **Built-in Constants**: Autocompletion-friendly constants for shapes, colors, and attributes
+- **Jupyter Integration**: Automatic rendering in Jupyter notebooks (SVG and PNG support)
+- **Markdown/HTML Labels**: Support for markdown and HTML-like labels in nodes
 - **Output**: Render to DOT string, file (PNG, PDF, etc.), or SVG string

 ## Installation